Utpalendu Chakrabarty

-Utpalendu Chakrabarty (born 1948) is a Bengali Indian filmmaker and theater personality, based in Kolkata, India.
+Utpalendu Chakrabarty (1948 – 20 August 2024) was an Indian filmmaker based in Kolkata.

 Life and career

-He was born in Calcutta in 1948.
-He graduated from the Scottish Church College, of the University of Calcutta.
+Chakrabarty was born in Pabna District in 1948.
+Utpalendu graduated from Scottish Church College, of the University of Calcutta.

-Chakrabarty was involved in politics in his student life and spent time in Purulia among the tribals.
+Chakrabarty was involved in left-wing politics in his student life and spent time in Purulia among the tribal.
 Although he started out as a teacher, his passion was cinema.
 He made several documentaries and films.
-He has two daughters, Chitrangada and Ritabhari Chakraborty.
+He was once married to Indrani Chakraborty and later divorced.
+He remarried to director and activist Satarupa Sanyal but divorced in 2000.
+His daughters Chitrangada Satarupa and Ritabhari Chakraborty revealed that they had no connection to Utpalendu, their biological father.